 Every eligible purchase you make with the Blue Cash Everyday Card earns you at least 1 percent back in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and restrictions apply.

 This card offers cash back of 5 percent every three months in rotating categories, up to $1,500 in combined purchases when you activate your bonus categories each quarter.
 This card also offers unlimited cash back of 1 percent on all other purchases.

 OK, this might sound like an unconventional pick for back-to-school shopping, since it's usually the card of choice for plane-hopping business travelers.
 Despite its $175 annual fee, which the current offer has an introductory annual fee of $0 for the first year, then $175, this charge card can save you money if you're sending a child off to a faraway college.
-When you use the American Express Premier Rewards Gold Card to book airline tickets, you can earn three Membership Rewards points for every dollar in airfare when booked directly on scheduled U.S. and international passenger airlines.
+When you use the American Express Premier Rewards Gold Card to book airline tickets, you can earn three Membership Rewards points for flights booked directly on scheduled U.S. and international passenger airlines.
 You can convert your point balance to miles in your favorite frequent flier program or use your points to pay for discount airfare through American Express's travel rewards website.
 High-flying college students can rack up miles and rewards quickly, especially during semester breaks and holiday visits.
 Be sure to enroll in the Membership Rewards Program to start earning points.